JoeWongSolutions/coloradoTrip/documents/Itinerary.md

 * Breakfast at [Snooze](http://snoozeeatery.com/locations/boco/)
     * Estimated travel time from hotel to Snooze, 6 minutes
 * Flight
+    * Estimated Travel time from Snooze to DIA, 1 hour 20 minutes
     * Board Flight at DIA at 12:45pm
     * Arrive at Lambert at 3:41pm